What not to recycle

 - aerosol cans

 If you put any of these materials into your recycling bag or mixed recycling bank it could contaminate the load.
-This means it will be sent to landfill instead of being recycled.
+This means it will be treated as rubbish - what a waste!

 Read about recycling at home.